 Some deficiencies, like peripheral neuropathy, can be lifelong.

 Between 28 and 36% of people in the United States take vitamin supplements containing vitamin B6.
 Supplements are available in capsule or tablet form.

 Most people of all ages in the U.S. consume sufficient B6 and do not require supplements.

 Those who are more likely to have low levels of B6 include:

 There is no evidence of any adverse effect from consuming too much vitamin B6 in food.

-However, taking between 1 and 6 grams of oral pyridoxine a day for 12 to 40 months has been shown to cause severe, progressive sensory neuropathy and a loss of control of body movement.
+However, evidence has shown that taking between 1 and 6 grams of oral pyridoxine a day for 12 to 40 months may be linked with severe, progressive sensory neuropathy and a loss of control of body movement.

 The 2015 to 2020 Dietary Guidelines for Americans recommend that most nutrients should come from foods.
 They encourage consumption of a balanced diet with nutrient-dense foods and plenty of dietary fiber.

 Vitamin B6 is an important vitamin for many processes in the body, including the nervous system and metabolism.
 The body does not store this vitamin, so people need to get some from their diets each day.

 Most Americans get sufficient vitamin B6 from their diets.
 If not, a doctor may recommend dietary changes or taking vitamin B6 supplements.